Breast cancer screening and prevention

 - change to the nipple such as crusting, ulcer, redness or inversion (turning in)

 - nipple discharge that occurs without squeezing

-- change in the skin of your breast such as redness or dimpling
+- change in the skin of your breast such as a rash, redness or dimpling

-If you notice any of the signs above you should consult your doctor.
+If you notice any of the signs above you should immediately consult your doctor.